mohanmca/cassandra_playground/README.md

     database
 -   Shard users in one database, items in another database

-## There are three basic strategies for determining shard structure:
+## (Section: TDG) - There are three basic strategies for determining shard structure:

 -   Feature-based shard or functional segmentation
     -   Shard users in one database, items in another database